JieJerryLiu/JieJerryLiu.github.io/README.md

 # JieJerryLiu.github.io
-# Please find code for the project listed below.
+# Please find code for projects listed below.

-### Project: Component analysis: PCA analysis for wormtracking data
+### Component analysis: PCA analysis for wormtracking data

-### Project: customer churn prediction and analysis
+### Customer churn prediction and analysis

-### Project: Financial Data Anomaly Detection in Market Risk Analysis
+### Financial Data Anomaly Detection in Market Risk Analysis

-### Project: Movie Recommendation Service with Apache Spark
+### Movie Recommendation Service with Apache Spark

 # Any comments and suggestion will be appreciated.